electrichive/waggledance/index.md

 ## Some caveats
 Pretty much everything in this guide is my own opinion.
 For conciseness, I will not be providing caveats about how certain things are my opinion elsewhere.
 I may omit some things.
 I may also be inaccurate or flat-out wrong about some things.
 I’m not perfect, and neither is this guide.
 Caveat emptor.

+## Why the Waggle Dance?
+The [waggle dance](https://en.wikipedia.org/wiki/Waggle_dance) is performed by the honey bee to show other bees information to other foraging sites and colony nest locations.
+Similarly, this guide is meant to lead you on the journey to becoming a programmer.

 # The Plan
 1. Figure out if you want to pursue a tech career using programming.